SeaOfNodes/Simple/chapter04/README.md

 * The program receives a single argument named `arg` of integer type from external environment.
 * Expressions support comparison operators.
+* We introduce a scope sensitive name binding `$ctrl` for the current incoming control node.
+Thus, our Return is no longer hard-wired to Start, instead it tracks the in scope `$ctrl` binding.

 Here is the [complete language grammar](docs/04-grammar.md) for this chapter.